thiagokokada/burgaur/README.rst

-For problematic packages, you can temporary change the directory where packages will be build (by default, on ``/var/tmp``) and keep the result files for later use by using:
+For problematic packages, you can temporary change the directory where packages will be build (by default, on ``/var/tmp``) and keep the result files for later use using:

 ::

     $ BURGAUR_TARGET_DIR=mydir burgaur -mi package --keep-files

-Or if you just want to build the package but to not install it:
+Or if you just want to build a package but to not install it:

 ::